Penn State vs. Maryland NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Penn State and its opponents have scored at least 55.5 points only twice this season.
+- Penn State and its opponents have combined for 55.5 points -- this matchup's over/under -- only twice this season.

-- Saturday's total is 0.3 points lower than the two team's combined 55.8 points per game average.
+- The two teams combine to score 55.8 points per game, 0.3 more than the total in this contest.

-- This contest's total is 8.1 points greater than the 47.4 these two squads combine to surrender per game this season.
+- These two squads combine to allow 47.4 points per game, 8.1 fewer than this contest's over/under.

-- Nittany Lions games have an average total of 51.9 points this season, 3.6 fewer than Saturday's over/under.
+- The Nittany Lions and their opponents score an average of 51.9 points per game, 3.6 fewer than Saturday's total.

 Penn State Stats and Trends

-- Penn State has played eight games, with five wins against the spread.

-- This season, the Nittany Lions have two ATS wins in four games as a favorite of 11 points or more.
+- The Nittany Lions have been favored by 10.5 points or more four times this season and have covered the spread in two of them.

-- Penn State's games this year have hit the over on two of eight set point totals (25%).
+- Penn State's games this year have gone over the total in two out of eight opportunities (25%).

-- Penn State is 1-1 against the spread and 2-0 overall in games when it puts up more than 30.4 points.
+- Penn State is 1-1 against the spread and 2-0 overall in games when it scores more than 30.4 points.

-- In games that Penn State picks up over 398.4 yards, the team is 2-1 against the spread and 3-0 overall.
+- When Penn State totals more than 398.4 yards, the team is 2-1 against the spread and 3-0 overall.

-- This year, the Nittany Lions have turned the ball over 10 times, three more than the Terrapins' takeaways (7).
+- The Nittany Lions have turned the ball over 10 times this season, three more turnovers than the Terrapins have forced (7).

 - Find the latest spread and moneyline odds for Penn State at SISportsbook.